tfausak/tfausak.github.io/_posts/2017-11-15-2017-state-of-haskell-survey-results.md

 *Download this image as an [SVG](/static/images/2017/11/15/chart-date.svg) or a [PNG](/static/images/2017/11/15/chart-date.png).*

-The survey opened on the morning of Wednesday, November 1, 2017.
+I opened the survey in the morning on Wednesday, November 1, 2017.
 It stayed open for one week.
 Most people responded in the first few days.
 A significant number of people responded on the last day.